zkf85/zkf85.github.io/_posts/2016-11-24-collection-view.md

 - The **Flow Layout** Supports Grids and Other Line-Oriented Presentations

-## Collection View Basics
+# Collection View Basics
  - your app must provide a data source object that tells the collection view how many items there are to display.

-### The Classes and Protocols for Implementing Collection Views
+## The Classes and Protocols for Implementing Collection Views

+**Table 1-1** The classes and protocols for implementing collection views

  Purpose | Classes/Protocols
 :------- |:-----------------